JaimeToca/AndroidMVP/README.md

  - New animations and interface improvements (Material Design)
  - New mapper.
 It will map the information from the repository to domain
- - Thread implementation instead of otto bus
+ - Threads implementation instead of otto bus
  - and a few more things ...